-Ted Thompson, J.D., is the chief executive officer for the Parkinson’s Action Network (PAN), a Washington, DC-based nonprofit focused on federal policy issues affecting people with Parkinson’s disease.
+Ted Thompson, JD, is the president and CEO of the Parkinson’s Action Network (PAN), a Washington, DC-based nonprofit focused on federal policy issues affecting people with Parkinson’s disease.
 Ted has more than 20 years of experience in public policy and government affairs, serving in several nonprofit leadership positions and as staff to two Members of Congress.
 He currently serves as an advisory board member for the Alliance for Connected Care and a board member for the American Brain Coalition.
 Prior to PAN, Ted was the vice president of federal government relations at the National Multiple Sclerosis Society.
 Ted holds a bachelor’s degree in business administration and political science from the University of St. Thomas in St. Paul, Minnesota and a law degree from the William Mitchell College of Law in St. Paul, Minnesota.
 Read more.

 Director of Development

 Christopher comes to PAN with more than 25 years of experience in development and fundraising, particularly for health-related causes.
 He has a successful background in revenue generation, donor relations, and stewardship.
 In addition, Christopher has trained many Board and Chapter members on all aspects of development including direct mail, foundation/corporate outreach, individual donors (including major, monthly, and planned givers), and special events.
 Having a personal connection to the disease, Christopher is proud to be part of PAN and the fight against Parkinson’s.